barnabashub/barnabashub.github.io/_posts/2024-05-23-my-actual-favourites.markdown

 ---
 layout: post
 title: "Tech Adventures: My Favorite Development Technologies and Future Blog Topics"
-date: 2024-05-23
+date: 2024-05-29
 categories: tech
 ---

-Welcome to my tech blog!
-If you’re a fellow enthusiast of cutting-edge development technologies, you’re in the right place.
+Welcome to my website!
 In this post, I’ll introduce you to some of my favorite tools and frameworks that I'll be writing about in future posts.
 Let's dive into the techie goodness and discover what makes each of these technologies so fascinating!

 ## Docker
 Docker is a platform that uses containerization to deliver software in packages called containers.
 Containers are lightweight, fast, and ensure consistency across different environments.